Do I Need A Foreclosure Attorney?

 Under Chapter 7 the Automatic Stay offers you time to negotiate payments with the lender.
 Chapter 7 also allows the mortgage to be discharged.
 If the mortgage is discharged the lender will be able to reclaim the property after the bankruptcy is discharged.
 While the you will likely need to find a new place to live, any debt related to the mortgage or foreclosure including the remaining balance of the mortgage, interest, late fees, and collection costs, is wiped out.

-If you are behind on your mortgage payments, or facing the prospect of foreclosure or eviction, call us today for a FREE consultation!
+If you are behind on your mortgage payments, or facing the prospect of foreclosure or eviction, call us today for a FREE consultation with our foreclosure defense attorney!

 We have a working knowledge of the bankruptcy process in Alabama and can help you keep your home.
 We are a Dothan, AL Law Firm, our experienced foreclosure attorney is ready to hear your story!